arjun-sethi/extendedPIT/README.md

 ```

 ### To run a test
-First copy and paste below code into pom.xml file of the project in the correct location.
+First copy and paste below code into pom.xml file of the project in the correct location to include AOD, AOR , ROR

     <build>
      <plugins>